Use sales negotiation techniques to save money and increase customer satisfaction.

 The classic Win/Win position is not about pandering to the wishes of the other party or about both of you giving up something.
 Being equally dissatisfied with a transaction may be fair but it will not serve either of you.

 If you expect anything less than a satisfactory outcome you will have adopted a Lose/Win position.

-Sales negotiation techniques must be aligned with the purpose.
-Thos who adopt a win/lose or win/don't care attitude use a more combative set of techniques to try and force concessions.
+Sales negotiation techniques must be aligned with the intended purpose.
+Those who adopt a win/lose or win/don't care attitude, use a more combative set of techniques to try and force concessions.